Meg Foster

-Meg Foster (born Margaret Foster; May 10, 1948) is an American film and television actress.
+Margaret Foster (born May 10, 1948) is an American film and television actress.
 Some of her many roles were in the 1979 TV miniseries version of The Scarlet Letter, and the films Ticket to Heaven, The Osterman Weekend and They Live.
 She also starred as Christine Cagney in the first season of Cagney & Lacey.

 Early years

-Foster was born in Reading, Pennsylvania to David and Nancy (née Adamson) Foster on May 10, 1948, and grew up in Rowayton, Connecticut with four siblings: sisters Gray, Jan and Nina, and brother Ian.
+Foster was born in Reading, Pennsylvania, to David and Nancy (née Adamson) Foster on May 10, 1948, and grew up in Rowayton, Connecticut, with four siblings: sisters Gray, Jan and Nina, and brother Ian.
+Her father was of Scotch-Irish ancestry and her mother was of English ancestry.
 She studied acting at the Neighborhood Playhouse School of the Theatre in New York.